ShirelleW/Ping-Pong-Project1/README.md

 sixth commit- made unfair AI into an almost fair AI by multiplying paddle following ball position times speed

+seventh commit- added a you win screen if the user wins the game and play again button.

 -----What I've Learned ------
 forEach - applies a function one by one to each item in an array map - creates a new array from calling a function for every array element.